What is better? Aluminium or PVCu? the debate has been ongoing for a while and variations of this subject are typed into Google regularly.

 The “what is better, aluminium or pvc” debate has no real answer.
 On the one hand the double glazing company that does not offer aluminium may discredit the product if they want to sell pvc (perhaps those offering only pvc to the market would care to comment on how you overcome a customer asking about aluminium?)

-On the other hand, I know of double glazing firms that only do aluminium who similarly give their reasons to the customer who asks about pvc.
+On the other hand, double glazing firms that only do aluminium will also give their reasons for buying aluminium to the customer who asks about pvc.

-In the end, presented with the two products side by side and cost issue aside, I have yet to meet a customer who did not prefer the aluminium window.
-For one reason alone.
-AESTHETICS.
+In the end, presented with the two products side by side and cost issue aside, it is AESTHETICS that usually convince a customer to choose an aluminium window over PVCu

 There is no doubt that the customer will always prefer the slimmer sight lines of aluminium.
 Presented with the correct facts about both products again, price issue aside, the customer will always choose aluminium.
 Anyone who offers both products is welcome to comment.
 What is better?
 Aluminium or pvcu?

 The price issue will always be the deciding factor.
 It is unfair to compare the two products like for like.
 PVCu windows are mass produced, aluminium remains a hand assembled crafted product with all its associated additional costs.
 PVCu because its a plastic is by it’s nature cheaper than aluminium that is a metal.
 Metal is more expensive than plastic.
 The price argument whilst important to the person paying the bill is weak insofar as you are not technically comparing like for like.

 Most things can be governed by cost, however to those where cost is not an issue, they will always choose aluminium.
 Architects will always prefer aluminium over pvcu.
 Again it is good to ask why they do so.

 How much more than PVCu should aluminium cost?